How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 In short fiction, your word selection needs to be carefully considered and culled.
 Consider Hemingway’s six-word story: “For sale: baby shoes, never worn.”
 This example is almost overused, in part because it’s so effective at harnessing minimal words to indicate an emotional backstory.
 Making the reader’s mind work on their own to infer narrative can be an incredibly powerful storytelling technique.

 One way to hone your skills in this is to practice writing stories that adhere to a strict word count, for example, that are exactly 100 words, or under 500 words.
-More tips on this below in the “formula” section.

 4: Avoid this common pitfall